-Eight to ten Fellows will be selected each academic year.
+8-10 Fellows will be selected for each cohort.
 Fellows are selected on the basis of their academic record, the quality and feasibility of their research proposal, and the applicant's commitment to positive social change.

 Community Research Fellowship projects that conduct research on human subjects require review from the Human Research Protection Office (also known as IRB).
 Students are encouraged to incorporate IRB review into their research proposal timeline.

 - Deadline: Feb 1, 2020, 11:59pm